aws-samples/mlops-sagemaker-mlflow/README.md

 #### Open and execute a setup notebook
 As the final preparatory step, make sure to run and execute the `00-start-here.ipynb` notebook.
 To do this

-1. In the file browser open the `amazon-sagemaker-from-idea-to-production` folder by double clicking it
+1. In the file browser open the `mlops-sagemaker-mlflow` folder by double clicking it
 2. Open `00-start-here.ipynb` notebook and follow the instructions in the notebook

 ![](img/studio-open-notebook.png)